Faith. Wisdom. Compassion.

 Wisdom, in Buddhism, can also be interpreted as intelligence and understanding.
 This intelligence is not only of subject matter in studies and in the corporate workplace, but also the phenomena of nature and how the world works around us.

-Compassion is based on the value of loving-kindness, which is known as "Metta" (which is the origin of our name), and indicates unconditional loving-kindness and love for all beings in the world, with absolutely no exceptions.
+Compassion (Karuna) is based on the value of loving-kindness, which is known as Metta, and indicates unconditional loving-kindness and love for all beings in the world, with absolutely no exceptions.